Action-Kamen/Spider-Monkey-benchmarking/README.txt

 - `benchmarkers/`: Helper scripts/tools to run benchmarks and log results.
 - `.gitignore`: Excludes large binaries and logs from Git tracking.
 - `temp_large_files/`: (Ignored) For storing large binaries or artifacts locally without pushing to GitHub.
+- We have made minimal changes to the original `mozilla-central` source code.

 ---